Reduce, Defending Against and Treating Dog Attacks

 There are vital steps to take after a canine bite.
 These steps must take place to ensure the health and protection of the victim's legal rights.

-- After being bitten by a dog, minor injury, or not, you must seek medical care.
+- After being bitten by a dog, minor injury or not, you must seek medical care.
 A severe infection could later make the damage a critical health issue.

 - If the dog bite is not a big deal, it remains crucial to find the canine's owner.
 Tell them their dog just bit you.
 Next, inquire about the dog's shots, especially rabies shots.
-In cases where the dog owner is unknown, animal control and the police may be able to locate the owner.
+In cases where the dog owner is unknown, animal control and the police may locate the owner.

 - File a police report.
 That way, there is official documentation.

 - Seek the advice of a personal injury attorney.
 Get someone experienced in this area of the law.
-At a minimum, someone should evaluate your claim at the very least.
+At a minimum, someone should evaluate your claim the very least.
 That way, they can determine the best course of legal action.
 They are experts at obtaining financial compensation.